ashokponkumar/github-org-stats/README.md

 # github-org-stats

-Returns the star and fork count of repositories in an organisation
+Utility to get github star and fork count of repositories in an organization

+To run do `go run . -o <org-name> -t <github-personal-token>`